-Like most people who have visited the UK before, Apoorva had only experienced London before his arrival in Preston to study Medicine at UCLan.
+Like most people who have visited the UK before, Apoorva had only experienced London before his arrival in Preston to study Medicine at the University of Central Lancashire.
 Originally from India he has grown up in Dubai from a young age and now he is fully immersing himself into student life whilst coming of age at our University.

-When I realised that I wanted to study medicine and learned that the fees were the same in India and in the UK, I knew I was going to choose the UK because I’d been told how a UK degree commands more respect and holds more value around the world.
-Next I needed to choose a university and UCLan stood out as the more established compared to my other UK options.
+When I realised that I wanted to study Medicine at the University of Central Lancashire and learned that the fees were the same in India and in the UK, I knew I was going to choose the UK because I’d been told how a UK degree commands more respect and holds more value around the world.
+Next I needed to choose a university and the University of Central Lancashire stood out as the more established compared to my other UK options.

 My first impressions were very good.
 Everyone was so helpful here from the time I arrived at Preston Train Station, there were Student Ambassadors in red jackets ready to show me the way to campus.
 From here I went to The <i> in the library where all students register on their first few days and this was such a smooth process.
 In general, everyone in the UK is so helpful and they always ask: “You alright?”!

 One of my first experiences on the Medicine course was a trip to Wales which was not academic at all, but more aimed at bonding with tutors and meeting new people.
 I have close friends now because of this trip, it really helped with team building.